javieryanez/nodemcu-modules/dht22/README.md

 # DHT22 module

 This module is compatible with DHT22 and DHT21.
+Supports nodemcu with or without floating point.
 No need to use a resistor to connect the pin data of DHT22 to ESP8266.

 ## Example